eamanze/api-project/README.md

 ## Introduction

-This project builds an application using Python that exposes a REST endpoint that returns the following JSON payload with the current timestamp and a static message:
+This project involves creating a Python application that provides a REST endpoint.
+This endpoint returns a JSON response containing the current timestamp along with a static message.:

 ```bash